UNESCO Sites in Nova Scotia

 The Bras d’Or Lake Biosphere Reserve, located on Cape Breton Island, recieved its designation in 2011 and is one of 16 UNESCO Biosphere Reserves in Canada.
 Including the complete watershed of the Bras d’Or Lake, a salt-water inland sea, the area is home to many beaches, headlands and numerous ponds and wetlands, making the region a popular kayaking, hiking and sightseeing destination.
 The area also boasts many examples of sustainable development such as eco-tourism (sailing tours), award-winning woodlots, and even an organic micro-brewery.
 Home to Mi’kmaq First Nations and descendants of early French, Scottish, and English settlers, the communities throughout the watershed maintain close ties to the language and culture of the early settlers through art, music and storytelling.

-Visit the Bras d’Or Lake Biosphere Reserve YouTube channel for more information about this unique environment.
+View the Bras d’Or Lake Biosphere Reserve's overview video on YouTube for more information about this unique environment.

 Southwest Nova Biosphere Reserve